 Why are there rough edges around some of the holes and how can I fix this?

 The beads are handworked on a mandrel.
 Sometimes little bits of glass extend onto the mandrel, known as "stringers" this is a natural occurrence.
-A beaders helper - a small round file - available through most beading stores will help you rub the edges to prevent them from cutting your threat.
+A beaders helper - a small round file - available through most beading stores will help you rub the edges to prevent them from cutting your thread.
 Or use a little very fine sandpaper (400), but be sure to keep the bead wet while sanding it or you will loose the shine.

 What is considered normal variation in Venetian Beads?

-It is best to demonstrate some of the variations in Venetian Beads, please click on the link to see Bead Variations.
+It is best to demonstrate some of the variations in Venetian Beads, please click on the link to see About Handmade Beads.
 It is normal for some gold to extend on the outside of the beads, picturing that a round bead is rolled in the foil then the shape is formed, and that in trying to keep the gold foil from the outside, it is also possible that the gold or silver foil does not extend to the complete end of the bead.
 The ends of the beads whether they be cubes, squares, tubes, hearts or ovals are subject to having an uneven ending.
 We recommend, bead reamers and very fine sandpaper to smooth these off.
 Then of course beadcaps can hide the uneven endings.

 Will the sharp edges of the bead cut my thread?